nus-cs2103-AY2324S1/ip/docs/README.md

 2. Stores and retrieves data directly to/from a designated .txt file
 3. Enables marking/unmarking of tasks on completion
 4. Grants users the ability to search for their respective task
+5. Reminders users on overdue and upcoming events and deadlines.

 Why choose Jarvis?
 - [x]  **Easy** to learn